NevinTroy/automatic_hand_tracker/README.md

 *by Nevin Mathews Kuruvilla (nm4709)*

 ## Introduction
 **Automatic Hand Tracker** is a simple hand tracking tool designed for video inputs using Google MediaPipe for hand detection and SAM2 by Meta for tracking segmented hands.
-This tool can help detect and track hand movements in videos with high accuracy.

 ## Setup for macOS Users

-Follow these steps to set up the environment:

 1. **Create and activate the Conda environment**:
    ```bash